purgatoryforcookies/stackZ/docs/docs/Configuration/advanced.md

 Start by enabling the feature, and then run the terminal process once.
 After, come back to the settings and fill in the values for the steps.

 :::note
- While line hints in the steps can provide helpful messages for you to remember what was asked in what step, they do not show the arbiturary commands given.
+ While line hints in the steps can provide helpful messages, they do not show the commands typed into the terminal session.

- StackZ does not, and will not, record any user input for these sequences while setting up the sequencer.
+ StackZ does not, and will not, record any user input for these sequences while you set it up.
 :::